 A diverse landscape

-Sparrow Grasslands, BC (Photo by NCC)
+Sage and Sparrow Conservation Area, BC (Photo by NCC)

 The diversity of habitats and wildlife found on Sage and Sparrow is what makes this conservation area both unique and incredibly important.
 Sage and Sparrow takes its name from the extensive sagebrush landscape it supports, plus the notable abundance (11 at last count!) of sparrow species found there.
 The land also supports pockets of trembling aspen that provide habitat for mule deer, ruffed grouse, magpies and two mouse species of conservation concern: western harvest mouse and Great Basin pocket mouse.
 Rocky outcrops provide cover for many species of snakes as well as other small mammals.

 A magnificent canyon cuts through the southern portion of the conservation area and features a natural spring that runs year-round.
 Standing atop a viewpoint at the edge of the canyon, visitors are treated to a spectacular view of the Similkameen Valley south into the U.S. The northern reaches of the conservation area climb in elevation and grasslands give way to Interior Douglas-fir and ponderosa pine forests.
 Small lakes and wetlands are vital sources of water in this arid landscape, providing critical habitat for waterfowl and at-risk species, such as Great Basin spadefoot, western painted turtle and western tiger salamander.